okekejus/chores/README.md

 Using the new task order, classes, and a dict containing each house mate's name & email, I run the `send_mail(sender, recipient_name, recipient_email, chore)` function, which tells everyone what they should be doing.
 This is set to run once a week on my personal desktop.

 # Maintenance + Next Steps
-- Need to update google sheet with determined task order
 - set up response system + logging when a task has been completed